A description of OCP’s mission with links to key services

 OCP also collects and compiles information on consumer complaints and inquiries, and makes those records available for public review upon request.
 Summary information for complaints is also available over the phone (587-4272) or on-line .

 OCP also maintains the Landlord-Tenant Information Center, which is staffed by investigators and volunteers.
-Interested parties can call the hotline to obtain information on Hawaii’s Residential Landlord-Tenant Code.
+Interested parties can call the center to obtain information on Hawaii’s Residential Landlord-Tenant Code.

 How do I file a complaint?